Lent: February 27th

 He also wrote a number of famous letters, sharagans, treasures, odes, melodies, and church writings.
 However, his masterpiece is considered to be his Book of Lamentations, commonly called “Narek,” in which his genius is displayed.
 (This work, published in 1673 in Marseille, has been translated into at least 30 languages.)
 Also known as The Prayer Book, it is described by St. Gregory as his last testament: “Its letters like my body, its message like my soul.”
 He called his book an “encyclopedia of prayer for all nations.”
 It was his hope that it would serve as a guide to prayer by people of all stations around the world.

-- A copy of The Armenian Prayer Book of St. Gregory of Narek may be purchased at Amazon
+- Purchase a copy of The Armenian Prayer Book of St. Gregory of Narek.

 St. Gabriel of Our Lady of Sorrows